2 watermelons pickled in pesola

 As a topping for beef bowl

-It is delicious on beef bowls like pickled ginger.
+It tastes great on top of beef bowls, just like pickled ginger.

-Its aroma is milder than that of pickled ginger, so it does not interfere with the aroma of the beef bowl.
+Its aroma is milder than pickled ginger, so it won't overpower the flavor of the beef bowl.

 Beef bowl topped with pickled pechora